 Director Curtis Harrington shot certain scenes with the intention of using dissolves as a transition between scenes.
 He reluctantly had to remove the dissolves when producer Martin Ransohoff matter-of-factly stated that he didn't like them.

 The film began production under the title "The Best of Friends," but Otto Preminger protested to the Motion Picture Association because he had already registered the similar title Such Good Friends (1971).
 Producer George Edwards quickly responded by changing the title to a line from the script: "What's the Matter with Helen?."

 In September 1972, Helene Winston and Samee Lee Jones reunited on a segment of Love, American Style (1969) titled "Love and the Amateur Night."
 Essentially reprising their roles as an overbearing stage mother and a precocious Shirley Temple wannabe (named Debbie after "Helen" star Debbie Reynolds), Winston and Jones interrupt the honeymoon of a TV personality and hold an impromptu audition, with Jones again performing "Animal Crackers in My Soup" as Winston accompanies her on piano.

 The trivia items below may give away important plot points.

 The night before Adelle's death scene was shot, Debbie Reynolds awoke from a nightmare in which she was stabbed.
 When she arrived on set, she checked the knife and discovered someone had replaced the rubber prop knife with a real blade.

-The marketing team created what is arguably one of worst ad campaigns in horror movie history with a spoiler campaign that tipped off movie-goers to ending (posters and ads featured photos of body of Debbie Reynolds' character, murdered and strung up on a ladder) that totally robbed film of its shock climax.
+The marketing team created what is arguably one of the worst ad campaigns in horror movie history with a spoiler campaign that tipped off movie-goers to the ending (posters and ads featured photos of the body of Debbie Reynolds' character, murdered and strung up on a ladder) that totally robbed the film of its shock climax.